-The use of dynamic wave routing is appropriate when inertial and pressure forces are important and when evaluating complex existing elements of a larger system.
-It is an option that can also offer some advantages in final design and its evaluation, as it provides hydraulic grade lines and accounts for backwater effects.
+MHFD recommends the kinematic wave routing option in SWMM for planning purposes because flood flows are generally dominated by kinematic waves (USACE 1993).
+Dynamic wave routing is appropriate when inertial and pressure forces are important and when evaluating complex existing elements within a larger system.
+Dynamic wave routing is an option that can also offer some advantages in final design, as it provides hydraulic grade lines and accounts for backwater effects by solving the complete St. Venant flow equations.